Updated July 2018

-The chart above shows the distribution of final sales prices for single family homes in the 12 core cities of Silicon Valley.
+The chart above shows the distribution of final sales prices in 2017 for single family homes in the 12 core cities of Silicon Valley.

-This second chart shows the distribution of final sales prices for 2-bedroom Condos and Townhomes in the 12 Silicon Valley cities.
+This second chart shows the distribution of final sales prices for 2-bedroom Condos and Townhomes in the 12 Silicon Valley cities during 2017.

 Prices for single family residences in the 12 Silicon Valley cities started rising dramatically in 2013.
 The annual average median price in 2012, finally surpassed the high prior to the financial crisis.
-Prices have risen a little over 50% during the past five years.
+Prices have doubled over the past five years.

-The 2017 rate of appreciation by city ranges from 6.4% to 14.7%.
+The rate of appreciation by city during the first half of 2018 ranges from 12% to 25%.
+Palo Alto and Los Altos are now one of the “slowest” appreciating markets, compared to 2013-14 when they were the highest.
 Saratoga was the lowest partly due to its high mix of 1+ acre homes.

 The supply of New Listings for single family homes has been dramatically lower over the past 5-6 years.
 Supply is widely considered to be the primary reason for the rapidly rising prices.
 The existing based of homeowners are just not selling like they used to.

 Extensive analysis of 12 Silicon Valley cities based on data obtained directly from the multiple listing service (MLS).
 20-year history of home values (median prices), $ per SQFT, supply of New Listings, inventory of Active Listings, demand measured by average Days on Market (DOM) and average final sales price vs. list price.